xunguan/xunguan.github.io/_pages/about.md

 # News

+- 18/11/2022
+An invited review paper together with Zuhang, Faisal and Yuhan 'Advances in Visible Light Communication Technologies and Applications' has been accepted to MDPI Photonics.

 - 17/11/2022

 Our paper, '*Using Standard 2×2 MIMO to Increase Capacity of Spatial Multiplexing with OAM Modes,*' has been accepted to *Journal of Lightwave Technology*.